Decoding Your Undergraduate Transcript for MBA Admissions

 Former MBA admissions officers on the Vantage Point MBA team admit that they typically only spent about five minutes (out of approximately 30 minutes total for an entire application) reviewing an applicant’s undergraduate transcript.
 But in those five minutes, they read nearly every line of the document and scanned for red flags.

-PRO TIP: The adcom values consistency.
+PRO TIP: The admissions committee values consistency.
 It is important to ensure that any major GPA you are reporting on your resume mirrors your transcript.
-Similarly, any points you are explaining in your optional essay must be consistent with what the adcom is seeing on your transcript document.
+Similarly, any points you are explaining in your optional essay must be consistent with what the admissions committee is seeing on your transcript document.

 Putting Your Undergraduate Transcript in Context